-- (a) purchases of products and services from qualified workshops, as determined by the Committee for Purchase from People who are Blind or Severely Disabled (see: § 310.20); - (b) orders placed against national judiciary contracts (see: § 310.40); - (c) orders placed against other agency contracts (see: § 310.60); - (d) purchases not expected to exceed the non-competitive open market small purchase threshold (see: § 325.15.10); - (e) purchases under a GSA schedule contract not expected to exceed the GSA competition threshold (see: § 310.50.43(a)); - (f) orders placed under indefinite-delivery contracts (see: Guide, Vol 14, § 410.30); - (g) modifications within the scope of a contract or the exercise of options, such as lease extensions and renewal options; - (h) software modifications, enhancements, maintenance, and renewals of licenses or leases for previously purchased commercial computer software within the scope of the contract; and - (I) purchases from utilities and local/state government entities where they are the only source for the product or service.
+- (a) purchases of products and services from qualified workshops, as determined by the Committee for Purchase from People who are Blind or Severely Disabled (see: § 310.20); - (b) orders placed against single-award national judiciary contracts or BPAs (see: § 310.40); - (c) orders placed against other agency single-award contracts (see: § 310.60); - (d) purchases not expected to exceed the non-competitive open market small purchase threshold (see: § 325.15.10); - (e) purchases under a GSA schedule contract not expected to exceed the GSA competition threshold (see: § 310.50.43(a));

+- (f) orders placed under single-award indefinite-delivery contracts (see: Guide, Vol. 14, § 410.30)); - (g) modifications within the scope of a contract or the exercise of options, such as lease extensions and renewal options; - software modifications, enhancements, maintenance, and renewals of licenses or leases for previously purchased commercial computer software within the scope of the contract; and - (i) purchases from utilities.
 Note: "Utilities" does not include local and long distance voice and data services, but services such as water, sewer, gas, and electric.